-Studentships cover the full MRes and PhD tuition fees at the home/EU rate, associated research expenses and an annual tax-free stipend.
+Studentships cover the full MRes and PhD tuition fees at the UK rate, associated research expenses and an annual tax-free stipend (currently £19,919).

 Making an application

-Applicants for the 4-year PhD programme should hold (or expect to obtain) a minimum Upper Second class degree or equivalent in an associated biomedical/biological sciences subject.
-Due to the nature of the funding, candidates must be UK/EU nationals.
+Applicants for the 4-year PhD programme should hold (or expect to obtain) a minimum Upper Second class degree, or the equivalent qualifications gained outside the UK, in an associated biomedical/biological sciences subject.

 If you wish to be considered for a British Heart Foundation PhD studentship and meet our eligibility criteria, you must complete a single online application.